 - The IP address of the target.
 You can alternatively enter the network name

 of your target.
-The value given in this field overwrites the value in the
+The value that is given in this field overwrites the value

 Your_IP_address:1010 to use port 1010 to connect to the target.

-- Use the Browse for a target button on the right side of the Address field to open the Connection Browser.
+- The Browse for a target button, on the right side of the Address field, opens the Connection Browser.
 Streamline searches your network and produces a list of possible targets.
 Selecting one populates the Address field.

 - ADB Path

-- The location of the ADB executable.
-You need to specify this in order for the Connection Browser and the Setup Target... dialogs to list targets connected using ADB or Tizen targets that are connected using SDB.
+- The location of the ADB or SDB executable.
+You must specify this location in order for the Connection Browser and the Setup Target... dialogs to list Android targets that are connected using ADB or Tizen targets that are connected using SDB.

 The Capture section contains the following options: